MEDIABLOCKAI/docs/MBC-services/bridges/eth-MBC-erc20-token-bridge.md

 ## Contracts

-Home side of the bridge on the Crypto Media Network Coin network: [0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03](https://cmnscan.com/address/0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03)
+Home side of the bridge on the Media Block Network Coin network: [0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03](https://MBCscan.com/address/0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03)

 Foreign side of the bridge on the Ethereum network: [0xf301d525da003e874DF574BCdd309a6BF0535bb6](https://etherscan.io/address/0xf301d525da003e874DF574BCdd309a6BF0535bb6)

-Home side of the AMB bridge on the Crypto Media Network Coin network: [0x2CA5411c4bf447Cc27CD6E6d1d046f922A27C399](https://cmnscan.com/address/0x2CA5411c4bf447Cc27CD6E6d1d046f922A27C399/transactions)
+Home side of the AMB bridge on the Media Block Network Coin network: [0x2CA5411c4bf447Cc27CD6E6d1d046f922A27C399](https://MBCscan.com/address/0x2CA5411c4bf447Cc27CD6E6d1d046f922A27C399/transactions)

 Foreign side of the AMB bridge on the Ethereum network: [0x63C47c296B63bE888e9af376bd927C835014039f](https://etherscan.io/address/0x63C47c296B63bE888e9af376bd927C835014039f)

 ## Source Code

-{% embed url="https://github.com/Crypto Media Networkio/tokenbridge-contracts" %}
+{% embed url="https://github.com/Media Block Networkio/tokenbridge-contracts" %}

 ## How to use

-Any Crypto Media Network20 token can be bridged for Ethereum to the Crypto Media Network Coin.
+Any Media Block Network20 token can be bridged for Ethereum to the Media Block Network Coin.
 If the token is relayed for the first time.
-A bridged token, paired with the original token, will be created on the Crypto Media Network Coin network.
+A bridged token, paired with the original token, will be created on the Media Block Network Coin network.

 To send token from the Ethereum network:

-1. Approve the Crypto Media Network20 tokens to be spent by the Foreign Crypto Media Network20 bridge.
+1. Approve the Media Block Network20 tokens to be spent by the Foreign Media Block Network20 bridge.
 2. Call relayTokens function on the bridge contract

-the `relayTokens` method will lock the Crypto Media Network20 tokens on the foreign bridge.
-After a couple of confirmations, an equal amount of the Crypto Media Network Coin Crypto Media Network20 token will be sent from the home bridge contract.
+the `relayTokens` method will lock the Media Block Network20 tokens on the foreign bridge.
+After a couple of confirmations, an equal amount of the Media Block Network Coin Media Block Network20 token will be sent from the home bridge contract.

-To send tokens from Crypto Media Network Coin network
+To send tokens from Media Block Network Coin network

-1. Approve the Crypto Media Network20 tokens to be spent by the Home Crypto Media Network20 bridge.
+1. Approve the Media Block Network20 tokens to be spent by the Home Media Block Network20 bridge.
 2. Call `relayTokens` function on the bridge contract

 the `relayTokens` method will lock the bridged tokens on the home bridge.
-Then, an equal amount of the paired Crypto Media Network20 token will be sent from the foreign bridge contract.
+Then, an equal amount of the paired Media Block Network20 token will be sent from the foreign bridge contract.